-What did he know?
-Canada's national secrets case
+Cameron Ortis: What to know about the national security trial

 Few details of the joint inquiry have been made public but media reports have linked it into an investigation into the Vancouver-based company Phantom Secure, whose CEO has pleaded guilty to facilitating international narcotics traffic by supplying drug cartels with encrypted communications devices.

-It also remains unclear what the sensitive information he accessed was - The RCMP has a wide range of national security-related responsibilities, including investigations into terrorist and criminal activity.
+It also remains unclear what the sensitive information he allegedly accessed was.
+The RCMP has a wide range of national security-related responsibilities, including investigations into terrorist and criminal activity.

-A high-profile critic of Russian President Vladimir Putin, US financier Bill Browder, told Reuters Mr Ortis was looking into allegations that Russian tax fraudsters had laundered millions of dollars through Canada.

 What has he been charged with?